violetrollergirl/violetrollergirl.com/resources/for-providers/using-cryptocurrency/on-ramping/index.md

 If you'd like to try the tipping experience out, consider sending me a tip [via my MintStars tip page]({{ mintpay.url }} "{{ mintpay.description }}").
 To see what it looks like from the creator's side, see [MintStars Help: How to withdraw using crypto](https://mintstars.frontkb.com/en/articles/1967553).
 When or you want to sign up, I'd appreciate it greatly if you used my [MintStars creator referral link]({{ site.data.affiliates.mintstars }} "Sign up to MintStars via my referral link")!

-{:.align-center}
-{% include link-as-button.md anchor_text="Join MintStars (via Referral)" url=site.data.affiliates.mintstars target="_blank" %}

 ## Converting fiat currency to cryptocurrency

-If you have existing fiat currency, like US Dollars (USD), Euros (EUR), or whatever, the simplest way to acquire Zcash funds ("ZEC") or Monero ("XMR") is to buy it.
+If you have existing fiat currency, like US Dollars (USD), Euros (EUR), or whatever, the simplest way to acquire cryptocurrency of any kind is to buy it.
 This works like any other foreign currency conversion.
 By way of analogy, when you're converting fiat currencies from one to another, you go to a currency exchange counter such as those that are at airports.
 There, you ask the person at the currency exchange service counter for an equivalent amount of the local currency given your available foreign currency.

 Fiat-to-cryptocurrency conversions work just like that, except instead of going up to a physical counter, you visit the currency conversion service's website.
 Many such fiat-to-cryptocurrency exchanges exist.
-Today, the biggest and most famous of these are Coinbase, Kraken, and Binance, all of which will convert your fiat currency to Zcash.
+Today, the biggest and most famous of these are Coinbase, Kraken, and Binance, although both CashApp and PayPal also function as cryptocurrency exchanges, albeit for a smaller array of cryptocurrencies.

-While this method is very easy, the downside is that in *some* situations, you may be asked to show your government ID to the exchange, especially if you're trying to convert currencies in large amounts.
+While this method is very easy, the downside is that you will likely be asked to show your government ID to the exchange, especially if you're trying to convert currencies in large amounts.
 This can be a big privacy risk if you've previously used that exchange's services to make other kinds of transactions that you don't want linked to you legal identity.
 In this case, consider creating a brand-new account from scratch.

-The good news is that it's in no way shady to be buying privacy coins.
+The good news here is that it's in no way shady to be buying cryptocurrency.
 These are just currencies and securities like any other.
-But by choosing to purchase a privacy coin, once you receive your ZEC or XMR, you can move it about freely and privately.
-You've effectively freed your money.
+However, doing so at a cryptocurrency exchange means the exchange is still holding your funds for you, so I'd suggest that sooner rather than later you move your funds out of the exchange account and into a self-custodial wallet, like Zashi or Cake Wallet.

 ### Buy ZEC via cryptocurrency exchanges